sateesh12/sateesh12/README.md

 - 👋 Hi, I’m Sateesh Kalidas
 - 👀 I’m interested in Automotive Electronics Software development
-- 📫 How to reach me sateesh12 at icloud dot com
+- 📫 You may reach me via sateesh12 at icloud dot com

 <!---
 sateesh12/sateesh12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.